kubernetes/enhancements/keps/sig-scheduling/5963-device-compatibility-groups/README.md

 metric cluster-operators should watch for, along with the scheduler latency histograms listed in [*What are the SLIs an operator can use to determine the health of the service?*](#what-are-the-slis-service-level-indicators-an-operator-can-use-to-determine-the-health-of-the-service)
-— a regression in those after enabling the feature is also a rollback signal.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?